supermarsx/universus/agent-memories-docs/PHASE6_REALTIME_IMPLEMENTATION_COMPLETE.md

 - **Security** - Authentication, authorization, rate limiting
 - **Scalability** - Ready for thousands of concurrent players

 The implementation is fully typed, well-documented, and ready for production deployment.
-All components integrate seamlessly with the existing game infrastructure and follow OGame-inspired design principles.
+All components integrate seamlessly with the existing game infrastructure and follow Universus-inspired design principles.

 **Status:** COMPLETE ✅
 **Ready for:** Database migration, testing, and production deployment